Legal Advice, Answers, Advocacy, and Assistance, For Tenants With Questions Such As:

 Your home is where your heart is and where your most special memories are made.
 Of course, 'home' always means something uniquely special to everyone.
 DK Legal Practice recognizes the importance of your home while also appreciating that a legal services provider must maintain impartial empathy and remain focused as an objective advisor and negotiator.
 DK Legal Practice helps tenants to resolve disputes by first reviewing the facts and issues and then by working to negotiate a resolution with the landlord.
 If resolution is evasive, DK Legal Practice can prepare the required Landlord Tenant Board forms and advocate at Landlord Tenant Board hearings.

-DK Legal Practice provides legal services for clients in Oakville, Brampton, Halton Hills, Vaughan, Toronto, among other places!
+DK Legal Practice provides legal services for clients in Oakville, Cooksville, Milton, Brampton, Burlington, among other places!

 Certain events, such as a major fire, flood or serious water damage, tornado or windstorm, or other unforeseen circumstances, including changes in law, may...Learn More

-When a landlord seeks to evict a tenant for the 'own use' of the Landlord, including certain close family members, the landlord must genuinely possess a good...Learn More
+When a landlord seeks to evict a tenant for the own use of the Landlord, or use by certain close family members, the landlord must genuinely possess a good...Learn More

 There are many various ways that a tenant may cause damage or injury that results in losses to a landlord.
 When the landlord suffers such losses the landlord...Learn More

-What Happens If a Landlord Fails to Maintain a Rental Unit?
-A Landlord Has the Duty to Perform Maintenance and Repairs In a Timely Manner.
-When the...Learn More
+What Can a Tenant Do If a Landlord Fails to Make Repairs?
+Whereas a Landlord Is Required to Perform Maintenance and Repairs In a Timely Manner But Fails to...Learn More

-Does a Landlord Have a Right to Take Pictures of a Rental Unit Occupied By a Tenant?
-A Landlord May Enter, With Proper Notice, An Occupied Apartment With...Learn More
+Does a Landlord Have a Right to Take Pictures of An Apartment Occupied By a Tenant?
+A Landlord May Enter, With Proper Notice, An Occupied Apartment With the...Learn More

 Whereas a tenant holds the right to return following a renovation to the unit previously occupied by the tenant, the question may arise as to what extent of...Learn More